cucumber-attic/website/apps/dynamic/views/_posts/aslaks-view-of-bdd.md

 * Gojko Adzic - Brought BDD to the business folks and coined "Specification by Example"
 * Matt Wynne - Example mapping - a technique to break stories into examples
 * David Chelimsky - Hugely influential with his pioneering work on RSpec
-* Konstantin Kudryashev - Modelling by Example - bringing BDD closer to DDD
+* Konstantin Kudryashov - Modelling by Example - bringing BDD closer to DDD

 BDD needs a description that makes sense to management.
 What's in it for them?
 Why should they hire people who know BDD?
 Why should they try this out?